 In addition to School of Electrical and Computer Engineering, Prof. Lal is a field member of Biomedical Engineering, and Applied Engineering Physics.

-Karen became the MEMS Industry Group Managing Director in June 2007.
-Formerly Director of Special Projects, Karen played a pivotal role in launching MIG in January 2001.
-Karen oversees the finances and operations of MIG, works with the Board to direct strategic growth, and oversees and assists with sales, marketing and operations.
-Karen has been critical in creating the content for the MIG annual MEMS Executive Congress, MEMS Education Series and METRIC conferences, as well as establishing and maintaining partnerships with other organizations to advance the MEMS industry.
+Karen Lightman became MEMS Industry Group (MIG) managing director in 2007 and promoted to Executive Director in 2013.
+Formerly director of special projects, Karen played a pivotal role in launching MIG in January 2001.
+Karen is active on the worldwide MEMS conference circuit as a keynote speaker and panelist promoting MIGís role as the leading trade association advancing MEMS across global markets.
+Karen manages the operations of MIG; spearheads strategic growth; and oversees sales, public relations, marketing and outreach.
+Karen plays a critical role in creating the content for all MIG and MIG-partner conferences, events and programming.
+She is instrumental in establishing and maintaining partnerships with other international organizations to advance the MEMS industry.

 | || ||Armon Mahajerin |